Dixboi/AI-Expert/README.md

 ### ⚖️ Data and AI Ethics
 Ensures to be literate in the field of Data and AI, and to know how to manage them properly.

+### 🌏 Miscellaneous
+Contains other learnings that can be related to AI such as cloud, reasearch papers, and DevOps

 ## CONTENTS
 This repo is divided into three parts: